Blue lace agate: Description

 Blue lace agate has an overall color of pale or light blue.
-It has a distinctive, wavy, lace-like pattern that consists primarily of blue, spherulitic chalcedony bands layered with bands of white, micro-granular quartz.
+It has a wavy, lace-like pattern that consists primarily of blue, spherulitic chalcedony bands layered with bands of white, micro-granular quartz.
 Unlike most agates, the majority of the chalcedony in blue lace agate is the length-slow variety, quartzine; this suggests that it formed in fluids with a high salinity.
 Also present are bands and tiny clusters of angular, rhombohedral quartz crystals with thin chalcedony overgrowths, some of which are visible to the naked eye and have well-formed faces.

 Blue lace agate often contains a central area of massive (unbanded) chalcedony or a central vug.
 The vugs are often lined with clear or blue druzy quartz crystals.
 Crystals of calcite, gypsum, siderite, or ankerite may also occur in the vugs or on the outer surfaces of the agate.

 Rare cubic crystals of blue chalcedony up to 9 mm in size have also been found in vugs and on plates at a single location in the Ysterputs Mine.
 While previously thought to be pseudomorphs after fluorite, they are likely pseudomorphs after melanophlogite.

 The color of blue lace agate is believed to be due to Rayleigh scattering of light by tiny cavities, inclusions, or sub-microscopic particles of amorphous silica within the agate.
 In some specimens from Ysterputs, a fraction of the chalcedony bands appear fluorescent green under short-wave ultraviolet light due to trace amounts of uranyl ions.